01rfcberlin/robocup-blockly/README.md

 ## Development

-Run the webapp in the development mode like this:
+Run the web app in the development mode like this:

 ```
 npm start
 ```

-This opens the webapp under [http://localhost:3000](http://localhost:3000) in your browser.
+This opens the web app under [http://localhost:3000](http://localhost:3000) in your browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

 ## Static build for deployment

-Assuming you want to host the webapp at the path `/girlsday` (eg http://example.com/girlsday):
+Assuming you want to host the web app at the path `/girlsday` (eg http://example.com/girlsday):

 ```
 cp -r blockly/media/ public/media